-You reached office with a clear plan, and by lunch you are confused where did your time go.
-Well remember you updated your Facebook status, then you called your friend who needed some advice.
-The stock markets were down and you wanted to keep an eye on the news, and then Bob from accounting stopped by talk about his new car.
+You reached office with a clear plan, and by lunch, you are not sure where did your time go.
+Well remember you updated your facebook status, then you checked your emails a few times.
+The stock markets were down and you wanted to keep an eye on the news, and then Bob from accounting stopped by to talk about his new car.

 Habit 5 – Take short walks

 While small, this habit can have a huge catalytic effect on your work day.
 Stop watching the same news capsule over and over again instead consider taking short walks.
 Getting out of your work environment can refresh your brain and help you focus better.
 You can use this time not only to clear your head but to brainstorm ideas and solve problems.
 This “me” time can help reduce stress and make you more creative and productive for the rest of the day.

 Traffic can drain not only your time but also your health.

 Habit 6 – Avoid Traffic and Save Time

 If you live in a busy city like me then traffic could be wasting a lot of your time and it not only affects the office commute but also other things like buying groceries to getting haircuts..
 We sometimes don’t even realize the catastrophic effect it has on our goals.
 Try to understand the traffic pattern in your city and work around it.
 Why can’t you buy groceries at 9 PM when the traffic is less or leave from office late to avoid congestion.
 Stop losing your time to traffic and you will see a noticeable change in your productivity.

 “Journey to a thousand miles starts with a single step.”